binhe-lab/C037-Cand-auris-adhesin/02-case-studies/02-blast/README.md

 * Nakaseomyces and Lachancea genera species assemblies are present in the Assembly database in NCBI but not in the refseq database.
 In addition, the assemblies that do exist are not annotated (no translated protein sequences).
 I thus downloaded the CDS translations from GRYC for the Nakaseomyces (except _C. glabrata_) and Lachancea (only included _L. kluyveri_ as a representative) genera and performed blastp searches locally.
     * I found a 2021 _C. nivariensis_ assembly for the same strain as the one available in GRYC (CBS 9983).
 The new assembly used Oxford Nanopore + iSeq and achieved >100x coverage.
 Performing tblastn searches in this new assembly led to one more hit than those recovered from the early assembly (3 vs 2).
 * My plan is to add the GRYC sequences to the refseq list and use that as the basis for the new version.

+## 2022-05-26 [HB] Expanded BLAST results summary

+This is a summary of the past several days of analyses:

+1. I performed blastp searches against the refseq database using three queries (Cgla_Hyr1, Calb_Hyr1, Caur_Hil1, just the PF11765 domain portion).
+   - In retrospect, I realized that what would be a better solution to this arbitrary choice of queries is to use the HMM model already existing for the PF11765 domain and perform a HMMER search.
+However, so far the online version of HMMER doesn't support searching against the refseq or any other ncbi databases.
+This is because HMMER, even though it has been significantly sped up in its recent versions, is still much slower compared with BLAST.
+   - After combining the results from the three queries, I compared them to the previous 104 homologs list and found that among the species included in both, **only three additional hits will be added due to the addition of the two new queries** (two more hits are new but are below 500 aa, which had been excluded in the previous analysis).
+That's quite reassuring, suggesting that our initial (arbitrary) choice of Caur_Hil1 PF11765 domain didn't bias the hits towards species close to it.
+Note that using the Cgla_Hyr1 as a query didn't recover more hits from the Saccharomycetaceae family.
+2. As described above, when compared with the new generation of assemblies that used long-read technologies, most of the hits do appear to be complete and match quite well. _C. tropicalis_, for which the refseq assemblies contain many incomplete proteins compared with the newer assembly, appears to be a special case.
+3. When I performed an independent blastp search (instead of comparing the hits from the refseq hits to the new assembly) in the new _C. glabrata_ assembly generated by the Cormack lab, I could identify a larger set of hits (13 vs 2).
+I checked a few other species with newer assemblies, including _C. nivariensis_ (CBS9983), _S. cerevisiae_ (S288c), _K. lactis_ (CBS2105) and _S. stipitis_ (NRRL-Y7124).
+All had the same number or fewer hits (_S. stipitis_ had fewer hits).